 R is an open-source statistical analysis tool that is widely used in the finance industry.
 It provides an integrated suite of functions for data analysis, graphing, and statistical programming.
 R is increasingly being used as a data analysis and statistical tool as it is an open-source language, and additional features are constantly being added by the user community.
-This tool can be used on many different computing platforms and can be downloaded at The-R-Project (https://openstax.org/r/The-R-Project).
+This tool can be used on many different computing platforms and can be downloaded at The R Project for Statistical Computing (https://openstax.org/r/The-R-Project).